OGEL Special Issue Call for Papers: Energy Transitions 2020 - Achieving Just Energy Transitions through Law and Policy: Challenges and Solutions

 - Assessing the EU's 2030 Climate and Energy Policy Framework

 - Subsidies to renewable energy and fossil fuels

-Papers should be submitted by the end of January 2020 to the editor:
+Papers should be submitted by 14 February 2020 to the editor:

 Feel free to forward this call for papers to colleagues who may be interested in contributing to the special issue.